Man sucker punches 5-year-old in face on New York City subway: cops

 Police are hunting for a man who approached a 5-year-old boy riding the New York City subway and punched him in the face as the child’s mother was standing next to him.

-The unidentified man was on the G train just before 4:30 p.m.
+The man, identified as Ramon Thomas, 25, was on the G train just before 4:30 p.m.
 Saturday when he attacked the boy who was standing next to his mother, police said.
 The train was approaching the Bergen Street station in Brooklyn’s Cobble Hill neighborhood.

 The man then taunted the child before fleeing the train when the doors opened at the station.